ErHaWeb/klaro_consent_manager/Documentation/Configuration/SiteSet/Index.rst

 Classic fallback
 ================

-The extension also registers a Static TypoScript Include.
-Use it only for projects that still configure frontend TypoScript through TypoScript records.
+The extension also registers a :ref:`Static TypoScript Include
+<configuration-typoscript>`.
+Use it only for projects that still configure
+frontend TypoScript through TypoScript records.
 For new TYPO3 v13/v14 setups, use the Site Set.